SGX Nifty indicates a negative start for Sensex, Nifty

 The rising number of Covid-19 and Omicron cases in India and the world will dictate the course of the stock market this year, say experts.

-On Monday, benchmark indices closed higher for the second consecutive session as participants showed keen interest in IT and financial shares ahead of the Q3 earnings season.
-Sensex closed 650.98 points higher at 60,395 and Nifty climbed 190.60 points to end at 18,003.30.
-Titan, Maruti, SBI, L&T, HDFC and Kotak Bank were the top Sensex gainers, rising up to 3.29%.
+On Thursday, the Indian equity market closed in the green for the fifth consecutive session.
+Sensex rose 85 points to 61,235 and Nifty ended 45 points higher at 18,257.
+Tata Steel, Sun Pharma and L&T were the top Sensex gainers, rising up to 6.35%.

-Wipro, Nestle India, Asian Paints and PowerGrid were among the top Sensex losers, falling up to 2.47%

-Foreign institutional investors (FIIs) sold shares worth Rs 124 crore on January 10, and domestic institutional investors (DIIs) bought shares worth Rs 481 crore, as per provisional data available on NSE.
+Foreign institutional investors (FIIs) sold shares worth Rs 1,390 crore on January 13, and domestic institutional investors (DIIs) lapped up shares worth Rs 1,065 crore, as per provisional data available on NSE.

 Global markets